 While on your trip to Japan, you’ll likely experience a few rainy days.
 The rainy season starts at the end of May until mid-July.
 It doesn’t rain every day, but you’ll see more rainy days on average.
-This also brings the humidity.
-While August and September (sometimes into October) is Typhoon season (strong winds and rain).
+This also brings humidity.

-It’s important to know how the rain affects your time at Tokyo Disneyland and Tokyo DisneySea.
-This guide gives you my best tips and advice on how to handle rainy days and what to expect.
+Knowing how the rain affects your time at Tokyo Disneyland and Tokyo DisneySea is essential.
+This guide gives you my best tips and advice on handling rainy days and what to expect.

 Table of contents